Remèdes rapides et naturels contre les reflux gastriques

 Heartburn

 This is one of the most common forms of acid reflux.
-Heartburn is manifested by an unpleasant burning sensation in the chest that can extend to the throat.
+Heartburn manifests as an unpleasant burning sensation in the chest that can spread to the throat.

-People with acid reflux may experience a sensation of acidic fluid coming up or regurgitation into the mouth, sometimes accompanied by a bitter or sour taste.
+People with acid reflux may experience a sensation of acidic liquid coming up or regurgitation into the mouth, sometimes accompanied by a bitter or sour taste.

 Difficulty swallowing

-Acid reflux can cause a feeling of tightness or blockage in the throat, making it difficult to swallow.
+Acid reflux can cause a feeling of constriction or blockage in the throat, making it difficult to swallow.

 Chest pain